Whitespark’s Super Fantastic Guide to Optimizing Google My Business

 Here’s an example of a business using image and video posts:

+Google Posts are incredibly powerful and should be part of your GMB and local strategy.
 Check out this Google Post Impact Study with Joel Headley, whose clients have seen incremental gains in traffic and conversions (appointments booked) since using and implementing this feature.
+Other marketers are also seeing gains for their clients by utilizing Posts, it would be silly not to take advantage of this feature.

 Questions and Answers